 Performance Anxiety concerns the fear about one’s ability to perform a specific task.
 Suffers of performance anxiety often worry about failing before the task has even begun.
-The anxiety may be related to performing in front of others or be concerned about their own performance in an important event such as an exam, interview or driving test.
+The anxiety may be related to performing in front of others or being concerned about their own performance in an important event such as an exam, interview or driving test.

 How hypnotherapy for anxiety can help

 Solution Focused Hypnotherapy is based on scientific research as to how your brain works.
-It offers a holistic approach to mental health and wellbeing improvement.
+It offers a holistic approach to mental health and well-being improvement.
 Having its basis in neuroscience makes it particularly effective when dealing with anxiety, as the methods used replicate the way your brain works when it’s functioning well.

-During our hypnotherapy for anxiety sessions you will be helped to see things from a different perspective, reframing your thoughts to help you gain a much calmer more positive mind set.
+During our hypnotherapy for anxiety sessions, you will be helped to see things from a different perspective, reframing your thoughts to help you gain a much calmer more positive mindset.

 We will spend time each session discussing the aspects of your future that you feel you would like to change, with Solution Focused Hypnotherapy we always look forward.
 You will be encouraged to visualise and discuss what your best hopes are for the future.
 We then use hypnosis to help you work towards attaining this wonderful picture built up in your mind.

-I believe that you have everything that you need within you to gain freedom from your anxiety and you will be provided with all the knowledge and resources necessary to ensure that you can enjoy life long change.
+I believe that you have everything that you need within you to gain freedom from your anxiety and you will be provided with all the knowledge and resources necessary to ensure that you can enjoy lifelong change.
 I will support you up until the point that you decide that you no longer need my help.